 For heavier buildup, use soft scrubbers, mild soapy water, and a squeegee to wash your solar panels.

-- A soft brush and squeegee long enough to reach from wherever you’ll be working.*
+- A soft brush and squeegee long enough to reach from wherever you will be working.*

-- A water hose long enough to reach your panels.
+- A water hose long enough to reach all of your panels.

-- A bucket filled with water and a little mild soap.**
+- A bucket filled with a 3% soap-and-water solution.**

-*Pro tip: If you don’t have adequate tools on hand, you can find inexpensive, all-in-one, window washing tools with a soft scrubber to gently clean glass on one side, and a squeegee on the other mounted on an extendable pole, like this.
+*Pro Tip: If you do not have adequate tools on hand, you can find inexpensive, all-in-one, window washing tools with a soft scrubber to gently clean glass on one side, and a squeegee on the other mounted on an extendable pole, like this.

-- Fill your bucket with clean water and add a small amount of soap.
+- Fill your bucket with a 3% soap-and-water solution.

 - Rinse solar panels with clean water to clear away loose dirt.